 This pain may worsen before your menstrual period starts, and the pain may become more severe as you age.

-Researchers aren’t quite sure what connects endometriosis to leg pain, but they’re on the way to finding out.
+Researchers aren’t quite sure what connects endometriosis to leg pain, but they’re continuing to conduct research to determine the link.

 A